-Veterinary anthropology can also be understood as the medical anthropology of the fields of animal sickness, health, and healing.
-Or the study of animal health and healing from an anthropological perspective.
+Veterinary anthropology can also be understood as the medical anthropological study of systems of animal sickness, health, and healing.
+Or the study of animal health, healing and healers using an anthropological lens.

-Similarly, but with respect to humans, the field of Medical Anthropology draws upon social, cultural, biological, and linguistic anthropology to better understand those factors which influence; health and well being, the experience and distribution of illness, the prevention and treatment of sickness, healing processes, the social relations of therapy management, and the cultural importance and utilization of pluralistic medical systems.
-The discipline of medical anthropology draws upon many different theoretical approaches.
-It is as attentive to popular health culture as bioscientific epidemiology, and the social construction of knowledge and politics of science as scientific discovery and hypothesis testing.
+Similarly, but with respect to humans, the field of Medical Anthropology draws upon social, cultural, biological, and linguistic anthropology to better understand the factors which influence health and well being, the experience and distribution of illness, the prevention and treatment of sickness, healing processes, the social relations of therapy management, and the cultural importance and utilization of pluralistic medical systems.
+The discipline of medical anthropology draws upon many different theoretical approaches, medical systems, and geographical sites.
 Medical anthropologists examine how the health of individuals, larger social formations, and the environment are affected by interrelationships between humans and other species; cultural norms and social institutions; micro and macro politics; and forces of globalization as each of these affects local worlds.

-This summary of the field of medical anthropology can illustrate how using similar types of inquiry into animal health and healing, including the present day institution of veterinary science, can be very useful.
+This summary of the field of medical anthropology can illustrate how using similar types of inquiry into animal health and healing, both traditional, local and the present day institution of alopathic veterinary science, can be very useful.
 This related but separate discipline is called Veterinary Anthropology.

 Find out more about the author of this site.